 Thank you for the suggestion.
-Next generation sounders such as AIRS provide far greater vertical resolution than HIRS, and also have much longer lifetimes (greater than about 20 years).
 We have now added a paragraph in the introduction to address this.
-In addition Reviewer 1 requested a rewrite of the Introduction with more references included, so we request the reviewers look at the revised manuscript and/or the differential file.
+In addition Reviewer 1 requested a rewrite of the Introduction with more references included, so we request the reviewer looks at the revised manuscript and/or the differential file.